-2022 Non Profit of the Year
+2022 Businesses and Business Person of the Year Award Winners

 Founded in 1990, Piedmont Dispute Resolution Center (PDRC) plays an important role in helping to settle conflicts peacefully through mediation services, mediation and conflict resolution training, conflict resolution training and restorative justice services.
 Mediation services are available at no charge for court-ordered juvenile domestic relation court cases dealing with child custody, visitation, child and spousal support and through small claims and civil cases referred by the general district courts.

 PDRC is committed to the idea that conflicts can be resolved directly by the people who are most affected.
 Their mission is to provide mediation services also known as alternative dispute resolution.
 Equally important, is that their services be delivered with the highest integrity and professionalism and provided in an affordable manner.
 They presently serve not only Fauquier but also the communities of Caroline, Culpeper, Loudoun, Madison, Prince William, Rappahannock, Stafford and Spotsylvania counties and the Cities of Manassas and Manassas Park.
 The Center’s family, general, criminal and multi-party mediation and restorative justice services and training are available to individuals, families, businesses, schools, organizations, churches and communities-at-large.